runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 ```

 ### Evaluation
-To learn how do variables impact the model performance, I did experimentation on the following variables.
+🥳 Now, I have built a simple framework to train and evaluate a Language Learning Model (LLM).
+I am curious about which variables impact the model's performance.
+In practice, a finely-tuned model with a high level of accuracy is essential for handling business-specific tasks.
+Let's experiment with the following variables to find out.
 #### Training data size
 As training data increases, the model performs better on the same test dataset (size = X rows).
 | Sampling ratio | Training data size | Accuracy |